 The renowned decathlon is open to students from Year 5 to Year 11 and tasks are designed to extend students’ higher-order thinking skills, problem-solving abilities and creativity.
 Teams complete across ten disciplines: Engineering, Mathematics and Chess, Code Breaking, Art and Poetry, Science, English, IDeation, Creative Producers, Cartography and Legacy.

 Meriden is an Anglican day school for girls from Pre-Kindergarten to Year 12.
-The school is located in Strathfield and […]
+Meriden offers a high-quality and balanced education […]